himansrivastava/himansrivastava/README.md

 ### Hi there 👋

 I am Himanshu Srivastava, a software engineer by choice.

+## About
-I am an IIT graduate and have more than 11 years of industry experience.
+- An IIT graduate with more than 11 years of industry experience.

-- I am a Full Stack Developer.
+- Full Stack Developer.
-- I’m currently working as a freelancer and also building my SaaS company.
+- Currently working as a freelancer and also building my SaaS company.
 - How to reach me: Book a meeting with me on [calendly](https://calendly.com/himanshu-srivastava/30min).

-Areas of Interest: Backend, AWS, Database, and Frontend.
+## Areas of Interest: Backend, AWS, Database, and Frontend.

 - Back-End Development: Python | Django | Django Rest Framework
 - Database Development: PostgreSQL | MySQL | SQLite | MS Access